roock/bareos_exporter/README.md

 port    | Bareos exporter port                                                                        | 9625
 endpoint| Bareos exporter endpoint.                                                                   | "/metrics" dsn     | Data source name of the database that is used by bareos.
 Protocol can be `mysql://` or `postgres://`.
-The rest of the string is passed to the database driver. | "mysql://bareos@unix()/bareos?parseTime=true" <br> "postgres://dbname=bareos sslmode=disable user=bareos password=bareos" <br> "postgres://host=/var/run/postgresql dbname=bareos"
+The rest of the string is passed to the database driver. | "mysql://bareos@unix()/bareos?parseTime=true" <br> "postgres://dbname=bareos sslmode=disable user=bareos password=bareos" <br> "postgres://host=/var/run/postgresql dbname=bareos" job-discovery-days | Number of days to look in the history to discover active jobs.
+Only jobs that have last run this number of days will be considered for data reporting. | 7